meilisearch/meilisearch/TESTING.md

         "source": "build", // build the binary from the sources in the current git repository "edition": "community",
         "extraCliArgs": [
-          "--experimental-max-number-of-batched-tasks=0" // prevent processing of the update task ]
+          "--upgrade-db", // allows to open with a newer MS "--experimental-max-number-of-batched-tasks=0" // prevent processing of the update task ]
       }